 Bill could have been known for many things: being a good husband, a dedicated father, and an astute businessman and financial guru who made a lot of money for people (and he certainly was all of these things).
 But at his memorial service, he was fondly remembered for sharing the name of Jesus Christ and making our Lord his main business in life.

 Bill’s method of spreading the Gospel was like that of baseball legend Babe Ruth’s approach to stepping up to the plate: never holding back, and swinging for the fences like a beast.
-Ruth had an “all or nothing” batting style and always went for the home run, and his ferocity and constancy paid off: he was the All-Time Home Run King on both the single season and career lists for many decades.
+Ruth had an “all or nothing” batting style and always went for the home run, and his ferocity and constancy paid off: he was the All-Time Home Run King on both the single-season and career lists for many decades.

 Yet there is a dubious stat that Babe Ruth, a seven-time World Series champ, also held nearly a century ago: Strikeout King.
-Yep, when the always-swinging Ruth strolled up at bat, he was struck out by pitchers more times than anyone else for five years in a row.
+Yep, when the always-swinging Ruth strolled up at bat, he was struck out by pitchers more times than anyone else for five seasons in a row.

 I think we often as modern-day Christians are more worried about “striking out” with folks about the Gospel by getting rejected or even ridiculed by them than we are about their eternal destinies.
 Guess what?
 That’s going to happen anyway!
 Many places in the New Testament state that we as Christ followers are going to be looked down upon by the world.
 Jesus proclaimed in John 15:18, “If the world hates you, know that it has hated Me before it hated you.”
 And the Apostle Paul wrote in 2 Timothy 3:12, “Indeed, all who desire to live a godly life in Christ Jesus will be persecuted.”
 Non-believers will get offended.
 They will hate you and the message of Jesus Christ.
 It’s par for the course in our daily Christian grind, and to try to avoid that is to simply not follow Jesus or His command to make disciples all around the world.